-Unfortunately hamstring dysfunction comes with covert symptoms which make it challenging to highlight.
+Unfortunately, hamstring dysfunction comes with covert symptoms which make it challenging to highlight with still images.
 It’s impossible to find an image of someone with a stiff back or a poorly activated trunk as you need to feel for them.

 Interestingly, it’s not hard at all to find pics of Cyril Rioli in poor resting spinal shapes.